-In the daylight of a midsummer morning the troops walked in straight lines with 90 meters between each assault wave.
-As they made their way towards the German front line they were met with machine-gun fire, shells and grenades, the week-long bombardment didn’t weaken German defences as it was believed.
+In the daylight of a midsummer morning, the troops walked in straight lines with 90 meters between each assault wave.
+As they made their way towards the German front line they were met with machine-gun fire, shells, and grenades, the week-long bombardment didn’t weaken German defenses as it was believed.
 Within hours over 60,000 soldiers were injured and 20,000 soldiers killed.

 Those who survived the first attack wave recounted their experience of watching comrades getting stuck on barbwire becoming sitting ducks against machine gun fires.
 Other soldiers were being killed or injured by shrapnel and grenades exploding.